IgniteUI/igniteui-docfx/en/components/grid_editing.md

 > [!NOTE]
 > The cell remains in edit mode when you scroll vertically or horizontally, click outside the grid, resize column, pin column or go to another page.

-You can also modify the cell value through the IgxGrid API but only if primary is defined:
+You can also modify the cell value through the IgxGrid API but only if primary key is defined:

 ```typescript
 ...